 - making access to first contract arbitration easier, and also add an intensive mediation component to the process before dealing with displacement and decertification applications; and

-- empowering the OLRB to authorize Labour Relations Officers to give directions relating to the voting process and voting arrangements in order to help assure the neutrality of the voting process.
+- empowering the OLRB to authorize Labour Relations Officers to give directions relating to the voting process and voting arrangements with a view to facilitating the neutrality of the voting process.

-Structure of Bargaining Units – Bill 148 allows the OLRB to change the structure of bargaining units within a single employer, where the existing bargaining units are no longer appropriate for collective bargaining, and to consolidate newly certified bargaining units with other existing bargaining units under a single employer, where those units are represented by the same union.
-Importantly, this proposal could impact multi-unit franchisees and franchisors with multiple corporate stores in close geographic proximity.
+Structure of Bargaining Units – The OLRB would be allowed to change the structure of bargaining units within a single employer, where the existing bargaining units are no longer appropriate for collective bargaining, and to consolidate newly certified bargaining units with other existing bargaining units under a single employer, where those units are represented by the same union.
+This proposal could impact multi-unit franchisees and franchisors with multiple corporate stores in close geographic proximity.

-Additional amendments to the LRA would impact return-to-work rights and procedures, just cause protection in the period between certification and conclusion of a first contract, and during the period between the date the employees are in a legal strike or lock-out position and the new collective agreement, and fines and penalties under the LRA.
+Additional proposed amendments to the LRA would impact return-to-work rights and procedures, just cause job protection in the period between certification and conclusion of a first contract, and during the period between the date the employees are in a legal strike or lock-out position and the new collective agreement, and with respect to fines and penalties against offending employers under the LRA.

-The proposed amendments to the ESA and LRA would translate to increased operational and compliance costs for employers and require reconsideration of some current strategies for dealing with both unionized and non-unionized employees.
+If enacted, the proposed amendments to the ESA and LRA would undoubtedly result in increased operational and compliance costs for employers and require reconsideration of some current strategies for dealing with both unionized and non-unionized employees.

-This client alert is published by Dickinson Wright LLP to inform our clients and friends of important developments in the field of franchise and distribution law .
+This Client Alert is published by Dickinson Wright LLP to inform our clients and friends of important developments in the field of labour and employment law .
 The content is informational only and does not constitute legal or professional advice.
-We encourage you to consult a Dickinson Wright attorney if you have specific questions or concerns relating to any of the topics covered in here.
+We encourage you to consult a Dickinson Wright lawyer if you have specific questions or concerns relating to any of the topics covered in here.

 FOR MORE INFORMATION CONTACT:

-Ned Levitt is a Partner in Dickinson Wright’s Toronto office.
-He can be reached at 416.646.3842 or firstname.lastname@example.org
+W. Eric Kay is a partner in Dickinson Wright’s Toronto Office and can be reached at 416.777.4011 or email@example.com

-Andrae Marrocco is a Partner in Dickinson Wright’s Toronto office.
-He can be reached at 416.777.4046 or email@example.com
+Andrew J. Skinner is a partner in Dickinson Wright’s Toronto Office and can be reached at 416.777.4033 or firstname.lastname@example.org

-If you would like a printable version of this franchise & distribution client alert, click here.
+For a printable version of this Labour and Employment client alert, click here.